plgagne/Game-Boy-Essentials/_articles/3D Pocket Pool.md

 ## {{ page.description }}

 {% include figure.html type="gb" class="float left" %}
-This game feels like it's coming from another planet! *3D Pocket Pool* is this strange experience that you can’t quite put your finger on.
+This game feels like it’s coming from another planet! *3D Pocket Pool* is this strange experience that you can’t quite put your finger on.
 It would also be somewhat charming if not for one fatal flaw.
 Let’s look together at this off-kilter game, and figure out why it’s essential.

 ## Obscure Release